sourcery-ai-experiments/pay-theory-documentation/docs/tutorial-extras/WEB/FUNCTIONS.md

   - Custom description assigned to a payment.
 Will be included in the transaction schema and in the Pay Theory Portal.

-- `paymentParameters`: (String)
-  - The payment parameters to use for the payment.
-  - For more information on payment parameters check out the [Payment Parameters](/overview/payment_parameters) documentation.

 - `payorId`: (String)
   - The Pay Theory payor ID to use for the payment.
 Allows for user to manage identities.
   - This cannot be used if also using the `payorInfo` parameter.